bizz84/SwiftyStoreKit/README.md

 * Payments are processed serially and in-order and require user interaction.
 * Restore purchases requests don't require user interaction and can jump ahead of the queue.
 * `SKPaymentQueue` rejects multiple restore purchases calls.
-* Failed translations only ever belong to queued payment request.
+* Failed transactions only ever belong to queued payment requests.
 * `restoreCompletedTransactionsFailedWithError` is always called when a restore purchases request fails.
 * `paymentQueueRestoreCompletedTransactionsFinished` is always called following 0 or more update transactions when a restore purchases request succeeds.
 * A complete transactions handler is require to catch any transactions that are updated when the app is not running.